danpriori/score-calculus/README.md

-Small project calculating items based on each score with some bonus points - Project using React/Redux
+Small project to calculate items based on each score with some bonus points - Project using React/Redux

 ## Live Demo
 [Demo](https://react-test--danpriori.repl.co)